Individually-adapted physical activity programs

 What does the research say about effectiveness?

-There is strong evidence that individually-adapted physical activity programs increase physical activity and physical fitness for children and adults1, 2.
-Behavior change techniques such as goal setting and self-monitoring, components of individually-adapted physical activity programs, have been shown to increase physical activity among overweight and obese adults3, 4.
+There is strong evidence that individually-adapted physical activity programs increase physical activity and physical fitness for children and adults1, 2, 3.
+Behavior change techniques such as goal setting and self-monitoring, components of individually-adapted physical activity programs, have been shown to increase physical activity among overweight and obese adults4, 5.

-Programs that focus on goal-setting, self-monitoring, building social support, behavioral reinforcement, and structured problem solving have been shown to increase physical activity and physical fitness in a variety of settings, including worksites and schools1; these behavior change techniques have been shown to enhance school-based, family-based, and community-based physical activity interventions5.
-Participants in individually-adapted physical activity programs that use behavior change techniques such as goal setting, progress monitoring, and self-regulating also improve mood when their physical activity increases by at least two sessions per week4.
+Programs that focus on goal setting, self-monitoring, building social support, behavioral reinforcement, and structured problem solving have been shown to increase physical activity and physical fitness in a variety of settings, including worksites and schools2; these behavior change techniques have been shown to enhance school-based, family-based, and community-based physical activity interventions6.
+Participants in individually-adapted physical activity programs that use behavior change techniques such as goal setting, progress monitoring, and self-regulating also improve mood when their physical activity increases by at least two sessions per week5.

-Programs that combine professional guidance and self-direction appear to have more consistent effects than programs that lack professional guidance2.
-When behavioral change interventions are combined with exercise programs, participants have been shown to improve weight status in some circumstances8, 9, 10.
+Programs that combine professional guidance and self-direction appear to have more consistent effects than programs that lack professional guidance3.
+Program effects may be stronger when programs provide in-person training to facilitators; online facilitator training may not be as impactful but can be effective in some places9.
+In some circumstances, when behavioral change interventions are combined with exercise programs, participants have been shown to improve weight status10, 11, 12.

 Implementation Examples

 Individually-adapted physical activity programs are implemented throughout the country.
-Programs can be implemented as independent single component programs, or combined to compliment other interventions.
-Examples include the University of North Carolina’s program A New Leaf…Choices for Healthy Living11, the Community Healthy Activities Model Program for Seniors12, the University of California’s PACE projects13, and the University of New Mexico’s Step into Cuba program14.
+Programs can be implemented as independent single component programs or combined to compliment other interventions.
+Examples include the University of North Carolina’s program A New Leaf…Choices for Healthy Living13, the Community Healthy Activities Model Program for Seniors14, the University of New Mexico’s Step into Cuba program15, the MEND program16 and the Move Your Way program17.
+The National Cancer Institute maintains a list of evidence-based physical activity programs18.

 Implementation Resources